Developer: EA Canada

 FIFA 14 is the next edition in Electronic Arts’ FIFA video game series, developed by EA Canada.

-The game will release on September 24th 2013 in North America and on September 27th in Europe for the PlayStation 2, PlayStation 3, Xbox 360, PlayStation Vita, PlayStation Portable, Wii, Nintendo 3DS, iOS, Android and the PC.
-The game will also be released for next-generation systems PlayStation 4 and Xbox One.
+The game was released on September 24th 2013 in North America and on September 27th in Europe for the PlayStation 2, PlayStation 3, Xbox 360, PlayStation Vita, PlayStation Portable, Wii, Nintendo 3DS, iOS, Android and the PC.
+The game was also released on PlayStation 4 and Xbox One.

 Given the power differences between the last generation of consoles (PS 3 Xbox 360 etc) and the current generation consoles (Xbox One and PS4) the game will be running on two separate engines, named Impact and Ignite respectively.

 Over the years the developers of the FIFA series have been trying to create a realistic football sim.
 The developers have stated that they have included a variety of new elements with FIFA 14, like precision movement, greater midfield build-up and team intelligence.
 The precision movement brings more dynamic momentum and foot planting, as movement is calculated which each individual step.